c6o/docs/docs/guides/kubernetes-quickstart.md

 sidebar_position: 2
 ---

-# Kubernetes Cluster QuickStart
+# Kubernetes QuickStart

 ## Overview

 You will require a Kubernetes cluster before you can create a Teamspace.
-If you are primarily evaluating Teamspaces, you may perform this tutorial with your own cluster and project.
+If you are just evaluating Codezero, you may safely use your own cluster and project as uninstalling Codezero is pretty straight forward.
 Alternatively, we have provided a Sample Project for learning.
 Codezero and the Sample Project is lightweight and work fine on a single node 4 core cluster or a two node 2 core cluster.

 If you do not have a Kubernetes cluster, here is a list of providers who provide managed Kubernetes.
 Most will give you more than enough credits to get the basics.